oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MUST support the slpf:rule_number Target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
 * SHOULD populate the Command Arguments field with ‘"response_requested" : "complete”
 * MAY populate the Command Arguments field with the "insert_rule" : <integer> option
-* MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule argument is populated
+* MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated

 OpenC2 Consumers that receive ‘deny <target>’ Commands and support the ‘delete slpf:rule_number’ Command:

 * MUST support the slpf:rule_number Target type as defined in section [Section 2.1.2.2](#2122-slpf-targets)
-* MUST return the rule number assigned in the slpf object if the "response_requested" : “complete” argument is populated.
+* MUST return the rule number assigned in the slpf object if the "response_requested" : “complete” Argument is populated.

 OpenC2 Consumers that receive ‘deny target’ Commands and support the ‘insert_rule’ Command Argument:

-* MUST assign the rule number provided if the "insert_rule" : <integer> argument is populated
+* MUST assign the rule number provided if the "insert_rule" : <integer> Argument is populated
 * If the rule number is currently in use, then
     * MUST NOT respond with a OK/200
     * SHOULD respond with the 501 status code